 The technical resources available for use by alumni and retirees (including faculty with emeritus status) are significantly different than those available to current students and employees.
-As explained in the Accounts article, alumni and retirees are able to maintain their college G Suite account.
+As explained in the Accounts article, alumni and retirees are able to maintain their college Google Workspace account.
 The Alumni web site includes information about services for alumni.
 Our Employee Handbook explains the definition of "retiree".

 Occasionally, a retiree is hired back to help out in department or to teach a class.
 In this case, the HR department will change their status back to 'current employee', which will then make the corresponding services available.